Reasoning under Vision: Understanding Visual-Spatial Cognition in Vision-Language Models for CAPTCHA: Method

-\textbf{Quality Assurance.} To ensure the reliability and accuracy of \benchmark, every generated reasoning step underwent rigorous human verification by four domain experts.
+\textbf{Quality Assurance} To ensure the reliability and accuracy of \benchmark, every generated reasoning step underwent rigorous human verification by four domain experts.
 Each expert independently scored the quality of the reasoning steps on a 0–10 scale.
 If the score difference among the experts exceeded 2 points, or if the average score fell below 5, the sample was jointly re-examined.
 Expert agreement reached 98\% under this criterion, and the remaining cases were resolved through discussion, yielding 100\% consensus in the final annotations.
-This multi-expert verification process ensures that \benchmark provides a robust and trustworthy foundation for evaluating the spatial reasoning capabilities of vision-language models.
+We conduct extensive experiments and statistical analyses in the Appendix B to validate the effectiveness of our reasoning steps.

-\textbf{\benchmark.} Our benchmark comprises 1,839 CAPTCHA puzzles across seven categories, as shown in \autoref{fig:dist}.
+\textbf{\benchmark} Our benchmark comprises 1,839 CAPTCHA puzzles across seven categories, as shown in \autoref{fig:dist}.
 It covers grid-based puzzles, spatial reasoning tasks, and mixed styles, with each category contributing about 10–16\% of the total for balanced distribution.
 For every puzzle, we provide reasoning steps and mouse action sequences to evaluate both solving accuracy and reasoning quality.
-An example from Gobang is shown in \autoref{fig:captcha-example}.
+An example from Gobang is shown in \autoref{fig:captcha_example}.